pkjmesra/PKDevTools/docs/index.rst

 Hack it your way
 ----------------
-Feel free to Edit the parameters in the ``pktools.ini`` file which will be generated by the application.
+Feel free to Edit the parameters in the ``PKDevTools.ini`` file which will be generated by the application.

 .. code-block::
-   :caption: pktools.ini
+   :caption: PKDevTools.ini

     [config]
     period = 280d